-WASHINGTON, D.C.– The Delmarva Chicken Association recently issued a statement about the Environmental Integrity Project’s Oct.
-28 report, “Blind Eye to Big Chicken” that was riddled with factual inaccuracies and misrepresentations of our report’s conclusions.
+WASHINGTON, D.C.– The Delmarva Chicken Association recently issued a press statement and published an opinion article that were riddled with factual inaccuracies and misrepresentations of the Environmental Integrity Project’s Oct.
+28 report, “Blind Eye to Big Chicken.”

-“This is sadly par for the course for a lobbying group that seems more intent on protecting a polluting industry with billions of dollars in annual revenues than in looking out the health of the Chesapeake Bay or the people of the Eastern Shore,” said Tom Pelton, Director of Communications for the Environmental Integrity Project (EIP).
+“This is sadly par for the course for a lobbying group that is more intent on protecting a polluting industry with billions of dollars in annual revenues than in caring about the health of the Chesapeake Bay or the people of the Eastern Shore,” said Tom Pelton, Director of Communications for the Environmental Integrity Project (EIP).

 EIP’S report concluded that 84 percent of the Maryland poultry operations inspected by the state between 2017 and 2020 had one or more violations of their state water pollution control permits.
 But only four facilities – or two percent of the total—paid penalties, according to more than 5,000 pages of public records reviewed by EIP.

-The Delmarva Chicken Association, a poultry industry lobbying group, asserted in a Nov.
-22 statement on its website that EIP’s report made a “mistake” that is “gravely detrimental to the report’s topline conclusions” by using a Fertility Index Value (FIV) of 100 as a yardstick to determine an excessive application of phosphorus, above the needs of crops, instead of a FIV of 150.
+In a separate Nov 22 statement on its website, the Delmarva Chicken Association asserted on its website that EIP’s report made a “mistake” that is “gravely detrimental to the report’s topline conclusions” by using a Fertility Index Value (FIV) of 100 as a yardstick to determine an excessive application of phosphorus, above the needs of crops, instead of a FIV of 150.
 This is both inaccurate and a quibble that would have very little impact on our report’s overall conclusions.

 The bottom line is that – no matter which standard you use – the vast majority of the farms whose records where available applied more poultry manure to their crops than was needed, contributing to the risk of polluted runoff into Chesapeake Bay tributaries.
 The state of Maryland penalized none of the farms for this manure overapplication, even when it was self-reported by the farms to the state.